banisterious/obsidian-oneirometrics/docs/user/guides/usage.md

 - **Documentation:**
   - Check detailed documentation files
   - Review the [README.md](../../../README.md) for overview
-  - See [SPECIFICATION.md](../../SPECIFICATION.md) for technical details
+  - See [Technical Specification](../../developer/architecture/specification.md) for technical details

 - **Support:**
   - Visit the GitHub repository for updates